Kamosabe/streamqueue/HornetQ/1-introduction.md

 (https://community.jboss.org/wiki/HornetQGeneralFAQs)

-The following chapter will check if HornetQ is as fast as they describe.

 ## Introduction
-At the moment of creating this document the last stable release was from December 12, 2013 in version 2.4.0.
-HornetQ is licensed by Apache Software License 2 to give developers all possibilities of extending and developing with it.

-The roadmap shows that HornetQ is to be as flexible as Apache ActiveMQ already is.
-Still today it supports several operating systems, communications protocols and server systems.
-Not least it is designed to work as well as possible with JBoss components.
+At the moment of creating this document the last stable release version 2.4.0 was from December 12, 2013.
+HornetQ is licensed by Apache Software License 2 providing developers with a multitude of options.
+The roadmap shows that HornetQ will be as flexible as Apache ActiveMQ.
+Today it already supports several operating systems, communication protocols and server systems.
+It is designed to work well with JBoss components.

-The following table shows some facts about HornetQ.
+The following table shows some details on HornetQ.

 | Fact               | Description            |
 | ------------------ | ---------------------- |